danielbanko/danielbanko.github.io/README.md

 ## More About Me

-While living in DC, I volunteered as a math tutor at a [youth center](https://www.northstartutoring.org/) and sang in the choir at the [National Cathedral](http://www.cathedralchoralsociety.org/chorus).
-An album we recorded was recently nominated for a [GRAMMY for Best Choral Performance!](https://www.grammy.com/grammys/awards/winners-nominees/107))
+Click here to download my [CV](https://www.dropbox.com/s/a0rruy04juz677g/dbanko_cv.docx?dl=0) and follow my [GitHub page](https://github.com/danielbanko) to keep up with my latest coding projects.

 In my free time, I sing bass in the [Mendelssohn Choir](https://www.themendelssohn.org/) with the Pittsburgh Symphony Orchestra.
-I also enjoy long-distance running, building and upgrading my computer, and reading about science, technology, and business.
+I also enjoy long-distance running, building my computer, and reading about science, technology, and business.
-Click here to download my [CV](https://www.dropbox.com/s/a0rruy04juz677g/dbanko_cv.docx?dl=0) and follow my [GitHub page](https://github.com/danielbanko) to keep up with my latest coding projects.
+While living in DC, I volunteered as a math tutor at a [local youth center](https://www.northstartutoring.org/) and sang in the choir of the [National Cathedral](http://www.cathedralchoralsociety.org/chorus).
+An album I was recently was recently nominated for a [GRAMMY for Best Choral Performance!](https://www.grammy.com/grammys/awards/winners-nominees/107))

 For any inquiries, please email <a href="mailto:daniel.bankoferran@gmail.com?" target="_top">daniel.bankoferran@gmail.com</a>.